lottekoblens/foodchecker/README.md

 ## :chart_with_upwards_trend: Process

-If you want to know more about my process, go [here](https://github.com/lottekoblens/foodchecker/wiki/Proces).
+If you want to know more about my process, you can read it [here](https://github.com/lottekoblens/foodchecker/wiki/Proces).

 ## :pencil: Wishlist